More On Superstring Perturbation Theory: An Overview Of Superstring Perturbation Theory Via Super Riemann Surfaces: The Two-Loop Vacuum Energy

 \subsection{Overview}

 If supersymmetry is spontaneously broken at 1-loop order, then at 2-loop order, we expect to generate a non-trivial vacuum energy.
-To understand how this comes about, we first review the basic framework for superstring calculations of genus 2 in the RNS description.
+To understand how this comes about, we first review the basic framework for computing the genus 2 vacuum amplitude in the RNS description.

 A super Riemann surface $\Sigma$ of genus 2 without punctures has a moduli space of dimension $3g-3|2g-2=3|2$, with three even moduli and two odd ones.
+The genus 2 vacuum amplitude will come from an integral over this moduli space.
 As we explained for instance in discussing eqn. (\ref{tolfo}), two odd moduli is enough to produce the characteristic subtleties of superstring perturbation theory.
-Experience has shown that it is indeed tricky to correctly compute scattering amplitudes in genus 2.
-However, the subtleties have been neatly resolved (for parity-conserving amplitudes involving particles from the NS sector only) in work surveyed in \cite{DPh}.
-This work involved very intricate calculations, but the underlying idea was actually very simple.
+Experience has shown that it is indeed tricky to correctly compute the vacuum amplitude in genus 2.
+However, the subtleties have been neatly resolved by D'Hoker and Phong in work surveyed in \cite{DPh}.
+This work involved very intricate calculations, but the underlying idea was actually very simple.\footnote{As reviewed in \cite{DPh}, D'Hoker and Phong also computed certain genus 2 scattering amplitudes -- parity-conserving amplitudes with all external states being bosons from the NS sector.
+This was a much more difficult computation than the computation of the genus 2 vacuum energy.}

 First of all, let $\Sigma_0$ be an ordinary Riemann surface of genus $g$. $\SIgma_0$ has a period matrix, whose definition we will recall in section \ref{details}.
 It is a $g\times g$ symmetric complex matrix $\Omega_{ij}$, $i,j=1,\dots,g$, with a positive-definite imaginary part; it is uniquely determined up to the action of the symplectic group $Sp(2g;\Z)$.
 A $g\times g$ symmetric matrix has $g(g+1)/2$ independent matrix elements.
 A Riemann surface of genus $g$ has $3g-3$ complex moduli.
 These numbers coincide if $g=2$ or 3, and this suggests that in those two special cases it may be possible to use the matrix elements of $\Omega$ (modulo the action of $Sp(2g;\Z)$) as moduli for $\Sigma_0$.
 This is actually true in genus 2, and something very similar is true for $g=3$.
 (For $g>3$, the matrix elements of $\Omega$ are not independent but obey the Schottky relations, so they cannot be used to parametrize the moduli space of $\Sigma_0$ in such a simple way.)